 - Potential for excellent returns.
 There’s no denying that Cadre has an impressive track record with outstanding returns.
 Only four deals have been finalized so far, but the 18.2% historical rate of return will appeal to many investors.

 But you also need to be aware of some of the risks and drawbacks, including:

 - Limited History.
 Cadre has produced outstanding results so far, but the company has only been operating for a few years.
-Less than 40 deals have been presented to investors on their platform, and only four have been completed.
-Although Cadre has done very well so far, the track record is limited (the same thing is true of real estate crowdfunding in general).
+Although Cadre has done very well so far, the track record is limited (the same thing is true of many other real estate platforms and crowdfunding sites in general).